ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-gcs-ft.md

 * **`redis-password`** in head's `rayStartParams`:
 Use this option to specify the password for the Redis service, thus allowing the Ray head to connect to it.
-In the [ray-cluster.external-redis.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.external-redis.yaml), it uses an environment variable `REDIS_PASSWORD` to store the password from a Kubernetes secret.
+In the [ray-cluster.external-redis.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.external-redis.yaml), the RayCluster custom resource uses an environment variable `REDIS_PASSWORD` to store the password from a Kubernetes secret.
     ```yaml
     rayStartParams:
       redis-password: $REDIS_PASSWORD